BingzhangChen/ActivationEnergy/Readme.md

 5. Table2.R: R script to generate Table 2 in the main paper.
 It also contains the code to generate Table S1-S3, Fig. S1 and S2 in the supplements.

+## Other supplemental materials

+1. Supplement1.pdf: Derivations of Eq.
+1 and Eq.
+2 in the main text and additional analysis results of autotrophic and heterotrophic prokaryotes as well as insects (Table S1 and S2).

+2. Supplement2.docx: Estimations of $E_{app}$ by incorporating cell size (Table S3).

+3. TableS4_Autotrophic_protists_summary.pdf: Summaries of autotrophic protists used in this study (Table S4).

+4. TableS5_Heterotrophic_protists_summary.pdf: Summaries of heterotrophic protists used in this study (Table S5).

+5. AProtist_bytaxon_linear.pdf: Individual fits of growth rate ~ temperature of each taxon of autotrophic protists using Ordinary Least-Square linear regression models.

+6. HProtist_bytaxon_linear.pdf: Individual fits of growth rate ~ temperature of each taxon of heterotrophic protists using Ordinary Least-Square linear regression models.

+## Funding

+This study has been supported by Southern Marine Science and Engineering Guangdong Laboratory (Guangzhou) (SMSEGL20SC02), a FILAMO mobility grant provided by the University of Bergen, Norway, a Leverhulme Trust Research Project Grant (RPG-2020-389), and the National Science Foundation, Biological Oceanography OCE-1736635.

 ## References

 1. Chen, B., and E. A. Laws.
 2017.
 Is there a difference of temperature sensitivity between marine phytoplankton and heterotrophs?
 Limnology and Oceanography 62:806--817.

 2. Kremer, C. T., M. K. Thomas, and E. Litchman.
 2017.
 Temperature- and size-scaling of phytoplankton population growth rates: Reconciling the Eppley curve and the metabolic theory of ecology.
 Limnology and Oceanography 62:1658--1670.

 3. Rezende, E. L., and F. Bozinovic.
 2019.
 Thermal performance across levels of biological organization.
 Philosophical Transactions of the Royal Society B: Biological Sciences 374:20180549.

 4. Smith, T. P., T. J. H. Thomas, B. García-Carreras, S. Sal, G. Yvon-Durocher, T. Bell, and S. Pawar.
 2019.
 Community-level respiration of prokaryotic microbes may rise with global warming.
 Nature Communications 10:5124.